 Violation None.
-While coliform bacteria were present in one monthly sample in October 2013, this is not a violation of standards.
+While coliform bacteria may be present in monthly samples, this is not a violation of standards.
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.
-No coliforms or harmful bacteria were found in subsequent testing.
+No coliforms or harmful bacteria were found in BHV water testing during 2014.